yeiniel/aurora/documentation/intro/why-aurora.rst

 explicit is better than implicit.

-This are the conditions that motivate me to develop a new `Python`_ based Web framework with :pep:`8` as design philosophy.
+This are the conditions that motivate me to develop a new `Python`_ based Web framework with :pep:`8` as coding style and the Zen of `Python`_ as design philosophy.

 .. _PHP: http://www.php.net/